AnxiousAccountant/chirpy-test/_posts/2021-03-18-the-bounce-back-journey-of-mens-health.md

   height: 352  # in pixels
   alt: test
 categories: [Book Review, Health]
-tags: [mental health, anxiety, depression, Books]
+tags: [mental health, anxiety, depression, books]
 ---
 So for my first book review I thought it was only right to review the book that I had rewritten a chapter in a community book "The Bounce Back Journey of Men's Health" which was part of a trilogy of books where proceeds went to charity.&nbsp;<a href="https://www.discoveryourbounce.com/publishing/bounce-back-journey/" target="_blank">Click here to find our more</a>